EMarnus/MyCostTracker/README.md

   - Under Manual Deploy, click Manual Deploy
   - Finally, once the app has been built you can click "View" and test the deployed app.

-The live link can be found here - https://code-institute-org.github.io/love-maths/
+The live link can be found here - https://cost-tracker-ci.herokuapp.com/ The Repository can be found here - https://github.com/EMarnus/MyCostTracker

 ## Credits